Back to News

-Hydrock’s structural engineers have been appointed to join our building performance (M&E) engineers in working to restore the UK’s oldest open-air swimming baths to their former glory.
+Our structural engineers were appointed to join our building performance (M&E) engineers in working to restore the UK’s oldest open-air swimming baths to their former glory.

 The Cleveland Pools, on the outskirts of Bath, were built in 1815 and are the country’s only surviving Georgian lido.
-Following the pools’ closure in 1984, the Cleveland Pools Trust has worked to secure almost £5 million in National Lottery heritage funding to bring the lido back to life again.
-The completed project will make Bath home to the world’s first naturally treated, heated, outdoor swimming pool.
+Following the pools’ closure in 1984, the Cleveland Pools Trust worked to secure almost £5 million in National Lottery heritage funding to bring the lido back to life again.
+The project made Bath home to the world’s first naturally treated, heated, outdoor swimming pool.

-Hydrock’s Building Performance Engineering (M&E) team has been working on the project for some time.
-The team has undertaken extensive stakeholder engagement with the council (B&NES), English Heritage and Natural England, and has developed pool water treatment and heating strategies using the natural, low grade heat energy of the river to heat the pool water.
+Our Building Performance Engineering (M&E) team worked on the project for some time.
+The team undertook extensive stakeholder engagement with the council (B&NES), English Heritage and Natural England, and developed pool water treatment and heating strategies using the natural, low grade heat energy of the river to heat the pool water.

-Our structural engineering team has now been appointed to provide design services for the refurbishment of the existing Grade II* listed building, the site grounds and the on-site swimming pool.
+Our structural engineering team were appointed to provide design services for the refurbishment of the existing Grade II* listed building, the site grounds and the on-site swimming pool.
 New facilities within the development include a 25m swimming pool, children’s splash area, pavilion and café.

-Retaining the facility’s Grade II* Listed status is critical.
-This will be led by our Conservation Accredited Engineer Roger Bareham, calling on his significant experience with heritage buildings.
+Retaining the facility’s Grade II* Listed status was critical.
+The project was led by our Conservation Accredited Engineer Roger Bareham, calling on his significant experience with heritage buildings.

-The renovated site will be used as a community-focused lido by paying members of the general public and is due to open in the summer of 2021.
+The renovated site is used as a community-focused lido by paying members of the general public and opened in the summer of 2021.